sysflowdev/coding-standards/laravel.md

 route('admin.product-type.index');
 ```

-Route names should follow resourceful naming wherever possible: `index`, `create`, `store` etc, and should be singular.
+Route names should follow resourceful naming wherever possible: `index`, `create`, `store` etc, and should not be pluralised.

 <a name="packages"></a>